May 12-18, 2019

 Some Shareable Facts!

 Looking for ideas on what to post to your social circles?
 Why not use some of these facts?
-Whether you are a school leader, a teacher, parent, etc., the National Alliance has compiled some specific messaging tailored for you here.
+Whether you are a school leader, a teacher, or parent; LAPCS has compiled some specific messaging tailored for you.

-- Charter schools in Louisiana serve nearly 80,000 students in 25 parishes
+- Charter schools in Louisiana serve 84,000 students in 25 parishes

 - About two-thirds of Louisiana residents (68 percent) favor increasing the number of charter schools in the state (2016 LSU Reilly Center for Media and Public Affairs)